swellstores/swell-js/stripe_klarna_ideal.md

 |source|Unique identifier for the `Source`|

-Finally, add the relevant payment details to a Cart or Order:
+Finally, add the relevant payment details to a Swell cart or order:

 ```js
 const billing = {